smartcontractkit/documentation/docs/Introduction/architecture-overview/architecture-decentralized-model.md

 ## Aggregation Parameters

 Each aggregation round is triggered based on one or more aggregation parameters.
-Whichever condition is met first will trigger update to the data
+Whichever condition is met first will trigger an update to the data.

 ### Deviation Threshold